 London College of Fashion

 In an online world dominated by apps such as Instagram, visuals and branding have become key to many industries.
-LCF’s Fashion Film course explores this, offering students the opportunity to combine striking garments with set design and music, shedding light on key formal and conceptual techniques.
+LCF’s MA Fashion Media Production course explores this, bridging the gap between key disciplines including journalism, photography and styling with digital media practices.
 Find out more here.

 Focusing on the expanding field of virtual reality, Middlesex’s multidisciplinary 3D Animation and Games BA offers the tools to build a career in either industry.
 Foregrounding ground-breaking developments in CGI, it offers cutting-edge facilities, offering insight into an exciting contemporary field.
 Find out more here.